kristinemlarson/gnssrefl/tests/use_cases/use_p360.md

 <img src="qc-p360-l2c.png" width="600">

-This is far superior.
-The southern quadrants give far superior retrievals.
+This is far superior to the L1 data.
+The southern quadrants give better retrievals than for the north.
 This is confirmed in the QC plot show here:

 <img src="p360-qc.png" width="600">

 ## Analyze the Data